alan-turing-institute/cvd-net-pipeline/README.md

 ## Usage

-The pipeline can be run by executing the `cvdnet-pipe` script.
+The pipeline can be run by executing the `cvdnet-pipe` command.
 You must specify a configuration file in JSON format using the `--config` argument.
-For example, to run the pipeline using the the config file named `synthetic.JSON` use should use the command
+For example, to run the pipeline using the the config file named `synthetic.json` you should use the command
-`cvdnet-pipe --config config/synthetic.json'.
+`cvdnet-pipe --config config/synthetic.json`.

 ### Configuration File